 If the 'AtomicBehaviour' is a tester-input event, the 'TimeConstraint' is evaluated after this 'AtomicBehaviour' happened.
 If it evaluates to Boolean 'true' it implies a 'pass' test verdict; otherwise a 'fail' test verdict.
 In other cases of 'AtomicBehaviour', the 'TimeConstraint' is evaluated before its execution.
 Execution is blocked and keeps blocking until the 'TimeConstraint' evaluates to Boolean 'true'.

-The occurrence of the <undefined> value within the 'DataUse' of 'timeConstraintExpression' causes also an <undefined> value for the 'TimeConstraint'.

 Generalization

 Element